Read below for the KU School of Law policy on disability accommodations.

 Requesting Reasonable Accommodation

-At the beginning of the semester, a student in the Law School who wishes to request an academic modification or adjustment should contact the KU Office of Disability Resources and may also contact the Director of Student Affairs in the KU Law School to initiate the disability determination process.
+At the beginning of the semester, a student in the School of Law who wishes to request an academic modification or adjustment should contact the KU Office of Disability Resources and may also contact the Associate Dean for Academic and Student Affairs in the KU School of Law to initiate the disability determination process.
 The process of determining eligibility and considering what is a reasonable modification or adjustment is an interactive process done in collaboration with the KU Office of Disability Resources.
 Reasonable efforts are to be made both by the student requesting reasonable accommodation and the representative of Disability Resources to complete the disability determination process and the consideration of any reasonable academic modification or adjustment expeditiously.
 The disability determination process can take time and accommodations may not be able to be implemented if requests are made late in the semester.